klajdiqirko/courseraPML/PMLproj.md

 ![](PMLproj_files/figure-html/unnamed-chunk-8-1.png)

-From the plot we can clearly see that even though these features explain some of the variablity in tha data we still do not capture the separation of the groups.
+From the plot we can clearly see that even though these features explain some of the variability in the data we still do not capture the separation of the groups.

 ### 4.**Feature Selection**
-The next apporoach is to do a K-means clustering and find out what features are the most influential when determining the centers of the 5 classes.
+The next approach is to do a K-means clustering and find out what features are the most influential when determining the centers of the 5 classes.

 ```r